misiektoja/spotify_profile_monitor/README.md

 ```

 You can comment out specific lines with # if needed.

+Entries are matched case sensitively, because Spotify identifiers are case sensitive and two IDs differing only in case are different playlists.
+Copy each ID, name or URL exactly as Spotify shows it.

 If certain playlists are blacklisted, there will be an appropriate message.
 For example: